-EIA required? (choose YES if any of the above impacts are YES) No
+EIA required? (choose YES if any of the above impacts are YES) EIA required? (choose YES if any of the above impacts are YES) No -- -- ----

 This option would result in a reduction of 6 posts within the Communications and Research service and the cessation of the Borough Life publication, which would generate a saving of £0.270m in a full financial year.
 There is also an additional proposal to generate additional income estimated at £0.005m per annum and therefore the total budget reduction would be £0.275m.